AntonioFeijaoUK/www-antoniofeijao-com/docs/posts/2020/2020-04-22-aws-sample-ec2-userdata-script-webpage.md

     - script
 ---

-Sample of an AWS EC2 `userdata` script that install `apache` and automatically creates an `index.html` file as a landing webpage with information about the instance - `instanceId`, `availabilityZone`, `instanceType` and `region`.
-This could also be used with [launch configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) on an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) (`ASG`) to use as multiple instance on [Elastic Load Balancing load balancer](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-register-lbs-with-asg.html) (`ALB`) to easy show the usage of multiple instances behind the load balancer.
+Sample of an AWS EC2 `userdata` script that installs `apache` and automatically creates an `index.html` file as a landing webpage with information about the instance - `instanceId`, `availabilityZone`, `instanceType` and `region`.
+This could also be used with [launch configuration](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) on an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) (`ASG`) to use as multiple instances on [Elastic Load Balancing load balancer](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-register-lbs-with-asg.html) (`ALB`) to easy show the usage of multiple instances behind the load balancer.

 At your own risk, always review what you are running.